-- 5.4.1 Designate Community Areas on Map 1. - 5.4.2 Plan Community Areas for a variety of housing types, sizes and tenures within connected neighbourhoods that include population-serving uses such as commercial, retail (including major retail), personal service uses, home businesses, recreational uses, public service facilities, institutional uses and office uses, provided such uses are appropriately located and compatible with their surroundings.
+- 5.4.1 Designate Community Areas on Map 1. - 5.4.2 Plan Community Areas for a variety of housing types, sizes and tenures within connected neighbourhoods that include population-serving uses such as commercial, retail (including major retail), personal service uses, home businesses, recreational uses, public service facilities, institutional uses and office uses, provided such uses are appropriately located and compatible with their surroundings. - 5.4.3 Permit major retail uses in Community Areas, subject to the inclusion of appropriate provisions and designations in the respective area municipal official plan.

-- 5.4.3 Permit major retail uses in Community Areas, subject to the inclusion of appropriate provisions and designations in the respective area municipal official plan. - 5.4.4 Recognize existing Employment Area uses, provided such uses are not obnoxious in nature, appropriate provisions are included in area municipal official plans to provide for an appropriate transition and the requirements of Policies 5.5.22 to 5.5.36 have been addressed.
+5.4.4 Recognize existing Employment Area uses, provided such uses are not obnoxious in nature, appropriate provisions are included in area municipal official plan, and the requirements of Policies 5.5.21 to 5.5.35 have been addressed.